 Step 4.3.3 – Use the SDP worksheet.

-the SDP worksheet that contains the POS and initiating event that were determined to be applicable in step 44.3.2.
+Choose the SDP worksheet that contains the POS and initiating event that were determined to be applicable in steps 4.3.1 and 4.3.2.
+The SDP worksheets are included at the end of this procedure.

 EXCEPTIONS: